declan93/PGS-LMM/README.md

 Example pipeline for implementing the PGS-LMM method defined in *Publication*

-Edit the config file to set paths to the required files and software.
+Edit the config file to set absolute paths to the required files and software.

 Pipeline depends on `plink2`,`bgzip`,`fastGWA` & `PRSice2` and is written for a HPC system running SLURM.